overhangio/tutor/README.rst

 Contributing
 ------------

-We are very much open to new ideas, features for Tutor.
+We are very much open to new ideas and features for Tutor.
 If you have an improvement idea, feel free to first discuss it on the `Tutor forums <https://discuss.overhang.io>`_.
 If you are not quite familiar with Open edX or if you need technical advice, the forums are a great place to start, too.
 Did you find an issue with Tutor?
 Please first make sure that it's related to Tutor, and not an upstream issue with Open edX.
 Then, `open an issue on Github <https://github.com/regisb/tutor/issues/new>`_. `Pull requests <https://github.com/regisb/tutor/pulls>`_ will be happily examined, too!

 .. _readme_contributing_end: